 This setup would likely be the most similar to your experiences as a student if you weren’t homeschooled.
 This basically entails textbooks and curriculum driven assignments, worksheets, tests, etc.

 Although I don’t like to insinuate that homeschool is nothing more than “doing school at home,” this method is naturally structured to resemble “school.”

 5. Eclectic Homeschooling

 If you’re like us, you’ll try a little bit from all of these methods through the years and you’ll find that some elements from each method work and some are a horrible match for your homeschool.
 That’s where eclectic homeschooling comes in.

-There are aspects of all of these methods present each week in our homeschool and our method of choice often varies by subject.
-I suspect that there are more eclectic homeschoolers out there than homeschool families tied town to one method only.
+There have been times in the past where some aspects of all of these methods were present each week in our homeschool, so eclectic has certainly been our method of choice in the past.
+Also, I suspect that there are more eclectic homeschoolers out there than homeschool families tied town to one method only.

 There they are.
 Do some reading, drink it all in, and see what lines up with your needs.
 Don’t worry about getting it right instantly.
 It’s often a trial and error process.

 Although I was always interested in other methods, I started with a very traditional mindset and eventually shifted to a classical and Charlotte Mason mix.
 That’s one of the beautiful things about homeschool.
 You can search as long as it takes to find what best suits your needs.
 And if you don’t find it, you can come up with a customized mix that suits your home perfectly.